sharifruet/adk-agent/requirements/user-stories/us-004-present-policies.md

 ## Acceptance Criteria

-### AC-004.1: Policy Database Access
+### AC-004.1: Policy Knowledge Base Access (RAG-Based)
 - Given the system has customer qualifying information
 - When presenting policies
-- Then the system accesses a comprehensive database of company policies
+- Then the system retrieves policy information from the **custom knowledge base (RAG-based)** containing company-specific policy documents
+- And the system uses **semantic search** to find relevant policies based on customer query and profile
 - And the system presents policies in order of relevance to customer needs
-- And policy information is up-to-date and accurate
+- And policy information is accurate and grounded in retrieved knowledge base documents

 ### AC-004.2: Initial Policy Presentation
 - Given the system is ready to present policies